 Although this breed does not require a lot of activity, he does need some exercise to stay healthy and fit.

 This breed is easily enticed with tasty treats.
-Puzzle toys which hide a treat within tend to keep him intrigued and active inside the house.
+Puzzle toys that hide a treat within tend to keep him intrigued and active inside the house.

 Those that have a fenced yard for him will find him chasing balls and other toys.

-Even though it’s not the most active breed, the English Toy Cocker Spaniel will happily devote his time playing with children until he grows bored and fall asleep.
+Even though it’s not the most active breed, the English Toy Cocker Spaniel will happily devote his time playing with children until he grows bored and falls asleep.